Click Here to Open Table II

 Geneticists, using complex statistical models, tell us that on average a marker changes about once in 500 generations or in about 12,500 years (assuming about 25 years per generation).

 So, it takes about 20 generations to make a change in a 25-marker haplotype (500 generations divided by 25 markers).
-Said another way, within 20 generations, ONE (and only one) of the 25 markers is likely to change from one value to another (usually either up one or down one).
+Said another way, within 20 generations, One (and only one) of the 25 markers is likely to change from one value to another (usually either up one or down one).
 That amounts to one change in a 25-marker haplotype in 500 years!
 For a 25-marker haplotype, the son is identical to the father approximately 95% of the time.

 It is important to keep in mind that these changes are not according to any pattern; they just happen randomly as sperm cells are being created.
 Once a son receives a modified Y-chromosome that modification is passed on to his descendants, providing a testable label.